-In the last couple of years we have had a succession of media stories saying that no river is safe to swim in, in part because none are currently monitored under the bathing water directive.
+In the last couple of years we have had a succession of media stories saying that no river is safe to swim in, in part because none are currently monitored under the bathing water directive (explained on OSS website).
 Is this true – are all our rivers dirty and unsafe for swimming?
 Are all the media reports and campaigns relevant and helpful for swimmers?
 I think not.
 Swimmers can get advice to make a pragmatic judgement about when the water is clean enough to swim.

 Recent reports on river water quality published by the Environment Agency (under the water framework directorate), September 2020 drew headlines such as ‘Shocking state of English rivers…’; ‘Every single river in England is dirty…’, over stories explaining in more detail, with varying levels of nuance in the reporting.

 These results are not about water quality measures that affect swimmers, but about chemical and general ecological health of the rivers (see bottom of post for more).
 These are not totally separate, and it is not that swimmers don’t care about this, but a poor result does not suggest it is not safe to swim.
 One of the four main factors is whether a river has been modified, such as being straightened, which clearly does not impact directly on water quality.